dluo96/gpu-programming/docs/kernel_matmul_cache_tiled.md

 *Figure 1.
 Cache tiled matrix multiplication.*

-### Naive vs. cache tiled matrix multiplication
+### Performance comparison: naive vs. cache tiled implementation
-- `nvprof` can be used to compare the speed difference between the naive and cache tiled implementation of matrix multiplication.
+- `nvprof` can be used to compare the difference in speed between the naive and cache tiled implementation of matrix multiplication.
 To do this, simply run `make matmul_compare` from the root of the repo.
-- For example, on an NVIDIA Tesla T4 GPU,
+- For example, on an NVIDIA Tesla T4 GPU and `N = 2^12` (`a`, `b`, `c` are all 4096 x 4096):
+    - Naive implementation takes ~488 ms.
+    - Cache tiled implementation takes ~327 ms.

+    The latter is ~33% faster.

+- For `N = 2^14` (`a`, `b`, `c` are all 16384 x 16384 matrices):
+    - Naive implementation takes ~37.1 s.
+    - Cache tiled implementation takes ~18.4 s.

+    The latter is ~2x faster.